subnero1/MapMaths.jl/README.md

 # MapMaths.jl

-Fast and flexible coordinate conversions for Julia.
+Fast and flexible coordinate transformations for Julia.

 **WARNING:** This package is currently in an experimental phase.
 See [below](#history-outlook--alternatives) for details.